macik/cot-search_system/README.md

 Requirements
 ------------

-Current version 1.0.0 requires Cotonti Siena v0.9.17 and newer
+Current version 1.0.0 requires Cotonti Siena v0.9.17 or newer, and `Search` plugin to be installed.

 Install